Shri Thanedar: Business career

-Chemir

 In 1984, Thanedar started working at Petrolite in St. Louis.
-In 1990, Thanedar took a job working nights and weekends for $15/hour at Chemir/Polytech Laboratories to learn the business.
-He took out a loan to buy Chemir in 1991 for $75,000.
+In 1990, Thanedar took a job working nights and weekends for $15/hour at Chemir/Polytech Laboratories.
+In 1991, he took out a loan to buy Chemir for $75,000.
 Sales in the first year were $150,000 and the business had three employees.
 By 2005, Chemir's revenues were $16 million and it employed 160 people, including 40 PhD chemists.

 Thanedar borrowed $24 million from Bank of America to finance seven acquisitions, offering the bank a personal guarantee to back the debt.
 One acquisition, Azopharma, grew rapidly from $1 million in 2003 to $55 million in 2008.
 Thanedar's group of companies employed 500 people in 2008.
 He built a mansion in Ladue, Missouri with an in-home theater to accommodate 150 people.
+The mansion was later foreclosed following a bankruptcy and in 2010 Thanedar moved to Michigan with his family.

 In 2007, Thanedar was offered $132 million to sell Azopharma.
 During the 2007–10 recession in the United States, Azopharma's revenue fell by 70%, triggering bankruptcy proceedings by Bank of America.
 Azopharma closed and its assets were sold for $2 million.
-During the bankruptcy proceedings, AniClin, one of Azopharma's research facilities of which Thanedar was the sole owner, abruptly closed; a 2010 USA Today article claimed that laboratory animals were abandoned at the facility after the company was placed in receivership.
+During the bankruptcy proceedings, AniClin, one of Azopharma's research facilities of which Thanedar was the sole owner, abruptly closed; a 2010 USA Today article reported that laboratory animals were abandoned at the facility after the company was placed in receivership.
 According to later reports, employees climbed the fences to care for the animals until animal welfare organizations gained legal access and facilitated the adoption of all animals in the facility.
 Thanedar denied that any animals were abandoned.

 Chemir remained profitable throughout the legal proceedings and was sold on March 31, 2011, for $23 million.
 That sale plus the combined assets in the firm covered Thanedar's debt to Bank of America.

 Avomeen

-Thanedar briefly retired in 2010, then came out of retirement later that year to launch Avomeen Analytical Services, an Ann Arbor-based chemical testing laboratory, with his son Neil.
+Thanedar launched Avomeen Analytical Services, an Ann Arbor-based chemical testing laboratory, with his son Neil in 2010.
 Avomeen was named to the INC 5000 list of fastest-growing U.S. companies in 2015 (#673) and 2016 (#1365).
-In 2016, Thanedar sold a majority stake in the business to private equity firm High Street Capital.
+In 2016, Thanedar sold a majority stake in the business to private equity firm High Street Capital, netting him $20 million personally.
 He shared $1.5 million of the proceeds with his 50 employees.

 Thanedar was named the Ernst & Young Entrepreneur of the Year for the Central Midwest Region (Missouri, Kansas, Iowa and Nebraska) in 1999, 2007, and 2016.
 He maintains 40% ownership of Avomeen.